 As we mentioned, Twitter has several diversity programs for its interns.
 These are:

-- #FirstFlight: #FirstFlight is perhaps one of the shortest internship programs on our list.
+- #FirstFlight: #FirstFlight is perhaps one of the shortest programs on our list.
 It lasts only two days.
 Again, this diversity program is designed for those third-year Black, Hispanic/Latinx, and/or Indigenous students.
-The interns chosen for this program interview for other internship programs later on.
+Later on, the interns were chosen to interview for other internships in this program.

-- #EarlyBird: The #EarlyBird program is another short internship at Twitter.
-This program, however, is a five-day program for first-year computer science students (as the name suggests).
+- #EarlyBird: The #EarlyBird program is another short at Twitter.
+This program, however, is a five-day internship for first-year computer science students (as the name suggests).
 This is another diversity program for students from underrepresented communities.

 - Internships at Adobe Research: The Research teams at Adobe accept interns from Ph.D. programs to join the computer science and electrical engineering teams.
 These interns work alongside actual Adobe researchers in the lab to contribute to cutting-edge technology.

-- Adobe Sales Academy: Adobe offers internships through the Adobe Sales Academy for business students.
-Here, students will get hands-on experience with enterprise-level sales with one of the largest digital marketing and media companies.
+- Adobe Sales Academy: Adobe offers internships for business students through the Adobe Sales Academy.
+Here, students will get hands-on experience with enterprise-level sales with one of the most prominent digital marketing and media companies.
 Here, Adobe sales interns will receive high-quality training and meet with mentors to become the next generation of sales professionals.

 - MBAs at Adobe: Finally, Adobe offers professional development internships for those students in MBA programs.
-This internship program was developed by the Talent Development team at the company alongside those Adobe employees with MBAs themselves.
-These interns will get an inside look at the business and marketing strategy at Adobe.
-They will also develop their professional business skills while making valuable connections and career pathways along the way.
+This program was developed by the Talent Development team at the company alongside those Adobe employees with MBAs.
+These interns will look at Adobe's business and marketing strategy.
+They will also develop their professional business skills while making valuable connections and career pathways.

 Ace Your Internship Interviews with Exponent

 Acing internship interviews at these companies is no walk in the park.
 They wouldn't be the best opportunities if they were.